AideyTry/dd-editor/README.en-US.md

 # dd-editor

-<h3 align="left">dd-editor is to solve various flowchart component libraries based on tree structure, such as: rule engine decision tree, organization chart, etc.</h3>
+### dd-editor is designed to solve various flowchart component libraries based on tree structure, such as *rule engine decision tree*, *organization chart*, etc.

 [1、Usage](./docs/use.en-US.md)